Many of you knew Herb Greenberg, a colleague, a contributor to our profession, and “The Old Poster Peddler.”

 During his more than two decades at Santa Rosa High, Greenberg immersed his students in French, not speaking a word of English in the classroom.
 It befuddled students not willing to follow the rigors of learning a difficult foreign language.

-“He was a very serious teacher and a hard grader.
-He was not popular with some students but reached the serious students who really wanted to learn French.
 Many of his students went on to become French teachers themselves,” said his wife.

 After he retired from active teaching, Greenberg maintained a busy schedule as a volunteer, substitute teacher and avid long-distance cyclist.
 He also started a business called the Old Poster Peddler, a mail-order company that provided posters and other visual-aid materials to foreign language teachers across the United States.